LonexLabs/LonexDiscordAPI/README.md

 # LonexDiscordAPI

 **LonexDiscordAPI** is a powerful, high-performance Discord integration library for FiveM servers.
-It provides seamless Discord role syncing, permissions, webhooks, and player data access — all designed to be fast, reliable, and developer-friendly.
+It provides seamless Discord role syncing, permissions, webhooks, player data access, and server utilities — all designed to be fast, reliable, and developer-friendly.

 ---